Renault Triber: Triber Express

 In 2022, Renault introduced the Triber Express to the South African market.
 It is a light commercial vehicle variant that does not have rear seats and has a steel cargo cage that can be accessed through either the tailgate or the rear doors.
 The model has a claimed load capacity of 1500 L with a payload capacity of 542 kg.

 2025 facelift

-The facelifted Triber was launched on 23 July 2025, featuring an updated exterior with new LED headlights and taillights.
-The interior was also revamped with a newly redesigned dashboard and instrument cluster.
-The car still retained the same 999 cc BR10 three-cylinder petrol engine, producing 96 N⋅m of torque at 3,500 rpm.
+The facelifted Triber was launched on 23 July 2025.

+The front gains new LED headlights with integrated DRLs, a bolder gloss-black grille, revised bumper with larger air dam and repositioned fog lamps, plus Renault's new 2D diamond logo.
+Sides include 15-inch flex wheels and blacked-out handles, while the rear features slimmer smoked LED tail lamps, new 'TRIBER' lettering, and reprofiled bumper.

+Cabin upgrades bring a lighter grey-beige dashboard, higher-mounted 8-inch touchscreen with wireless Android Auto/Apple CarPlay, 7-inch digital driver's display, cruise control, rain-sensing wipers, and auto headlamps.
+Higher variants add a 360-degree camera and driver armrest, enhancing usability without major layout changes.